 Finally, double-check that the needle is firmly in place.
 One more thing I always do: I lower the presser foot and turn the hand wheel to make sure the needle clears the plate and moves smoothly.

 That's it!
 Now, all you need to do is rethread your sewing machine needle.
 Make sure to place the thread from front to back through the eye of the needle.
-You should now be ready to start sewing with your newly installed needle.
+You should now be ready to start sewing - or sew your first straight seam on a sewing machine with your newly installed needle.

 Tips On Sewing Machine Needle Change